studio1902/statamic-peak-docs/docs/getting-started/installation.md

 The easiest way to install Statamic together with Peak is to use the [official CLI](https://github.com/statamic/cli).
 Install the CLI by running `composer global require statamic/cli` and for each project just run `statamic new my-site studio1902/statamic-peak`.

-The Peak install process uses Laravel Prompts.
-Some prompts are not properly support on Windows without WSL.
+> The Peak install process uses Laravel Prompts.
+Some prompts are *not properly support on Windows without WSL* and will be skipped.
+This means during the setup process Peak cannot set a timezone for your app.
+The [Commands Addon](/getting-started/commands.html) won't offer you to pick an icon when adding Page Builder Blocks or Bard Sets.
+Instead it will pick the first available icon.
+You can always change these manually in the Statamic Blueprint Builder.

 ## Install into an existing Statamic v3.3+ project